youssefelmarasy1/Display-Light-LED-Color-Controller/README.md

-# Display-Light-LED-Color-Controller
+# LED Blink Project (ATtiny13A)

-This simple AVR C project implements a color-changing LED using the ATtiny13A microcontroller.
+This simple AVR C project implemented in MPLABX IDE creates a color-changing LED using the ATtiny13A microcontroller.
 The LED cycles through different colors based on a push button's state.

 ## Table of Contents
 - [Prerequisites](#prerequisites)